onefoursix/streamsets-job-template-service/README.md

 <img src="images/instance-params.png" alt="instanceparams" width="700" />

-Once the instances complete, you should see their metrics in the <code>streamsets.job_run_metrics</code> table:
+Once the instances complete, you should see their metrics in the <code>streamsets.job_run_metrics</code> table.
+I'll force quit one of the Job instances to confirm the service distinguishes between instances that terminate normally and those that do not:

 <code>SQL> select * from streamsets.job_run_metrics;</code>